Motivation

 Connecting to a VPN

-After getting the WireGuard configuration files from the Windscribe website, we will have to move this file to /etc/wireguard
+After getting the WireGuard configuration files from the Windscribe website, move this file to /etc/wireguard

-and probably rename it because the maximum length of a Linux interface name is 15 characters, for example: sudo mv Windscribe-Copenhagen-LEGO.conf /etc/wireguard/copenhagen.conf
+and you will probably need to rename it because the maximum length of a Linux interface name seems to be 15 characters, for example: sudo mv Windscribe-Copenhagen-LEGO.conf /etc/wireguard/copenhagen.conf

 .

-Once this is done, we are ready to connect to the server, do it by simply running the command: sudo wg-quick up copenhagen
+Once this is done, you are ready to connect to the server, do it by simply running the command: sudo wg-quick up copenhagen

 , and to disconnect, you can use: sudo wg-quick down copenhagen